aaqibhu55ain/AI_Sales_Forcasting/README.md

-# AI Sales Forecasting System
+# AI-Driven Retail Demand Forecasting and Analytics Using Temporal Feature Engineering

 An end-to-end machine learning pipeline for retail sales prediction using Walmart store sales data.
 This project demonstrates a complete workflow from data preprocessing to model deployment with real-time prediction capabilities.